 1. Student Loans

-Given the cost of graduate school, your child may need to take out additional student loans.
-There are several options like Grad PLUS loans, federal direct loans, and private loans.
-It will be vital for your child to make a plan for their loans before taking them out.
-Consider loan terms, interest rates, payment plans, and other opportunities.
-Early planning will help ensure they aren’t surprised after graduation when payments become due.
+Grad PLUS loans, federal direct loans, and private loans are all options.
+Encourage your child to make a plan for their loans before taking them out – considering terms, interest rates, and repayment plans.
+Early planning can help lessen the surprise after graduation when payments become due.

 2. Scholarships and Grants

 Many graduate programs offer scholarships and grants, though these tend to be more competitive.
-Be sure your child investigates any scholarship or grant opportunities.
+Encourage your child to investigate all opportunities.

 3. Company Benefits

-Is your child working full time?
-Does their company offer a tuition reimbursement benefit?
-Some employers will commit a certain amount of money towards their employees’ advanced degrees.
-In exchange, the company may require a specific commitment from their employee (like a set number of years needed to stay with the company without paying the benefits back).
+If your child is working full time, check if their employer offers tuition reimbursement.
+Some employers will commit a certain amount of money towards their employees’ advanced degrees, often in exchange for a commitment to stay with the company.

 4. Part-time Work